 - Drive PLG upgrades

-A report by Gartner uncovered that integration with an existing tech stack is the #3 most important factor for buyers choosing a SaaS provider.
+Are you in a different vertical?
+Consider this: A report by Gartner uncovered that integration with an existing tech stack is the #3 most important factor for buyers choosing a SaaS provider.

-People want your product to have the right integrations, and it’s shouldn’t be entirely on your sales team to do that education.
+People want your product to have the right integrations, and it shouldn't be entirely on your sales team to do that education.
 Promote your integrations heavily and they will work to sell your product.

 All product marketers and product managers know that regular product releases earn trust.
 If you’re making updates regularly, it means you’re focusing on customer needs – resulting in brand advocates, reduced churn, and even referrals.